 4. gRegress: An algorithm for Graph Regression

 In this chapter, we present a new algorithm for graph regression, which we refer to as gRegress.
+The intuition behind gRegress is the need for a combination of linear models in certain domains. gRegress addresses this need with a tree based combination of linear models.
+Our experiments indicate that gRegress outperforms the current state of the art gPLS in a number of application domains.
 We begin with the motivation behind our approach.

 4.1 Motivation